MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 *Graph representing the fee for withdrawing sMVK to the current MLI*

-The curve is designed so that users are incentivized to lock their MVK.
+The curve is designed so that users are incentivized to stake their MVK.
 If the MLI goes below 20%, the fee increases rapidly in order to help maintain a healthy ratio of locked MVK and secure the Mavryk governance and ecosystem, yet has a max fee to not punish users that are slower to withdraw.

 Rule of thumb: if sMVK is scarce then converting sMVK into MVK is relatively expensive, and if sMVK is plentiful then converting sMVK into MVK is relatively cheap.

-The exit fee rate and algorithm parameters are governable, and like any governance rule, these can be updated by community vote.
+The exit fee and MLI formulas are governable, and updatable by the Satellites via governance.

 ## Governance & Treasury